NikolajMakarovskij/myStockroom/backend/README.md

 The project uses the package manager [uv](https://docs.astral.sh/uv /)

-- you can run the python command on the server:
+- you can run the Python command on the server:

 - bash (recommended)
 ```bash